 Established in 1921, Buller Wines blends a century of tradition with contemporary winemaking practices to create exceptional wines.
-The local family-owned winery has been rejuvenated under the stewardship of the Judd family and local winemaker Dave Whyte, who have grown it into a must-visit attraction in the Rutherglen region. enjoy lunch at the latest addition to the winery, Ripe at Buller Wines, which overlooks the shiraz and muscat vines.
-The restaurant is already gaining a reputation as a prime destination for foodies in the area.
-Take the time to match a wine with a dish off the menu of delectable regional and local produce.
+The local family-owned winery has been rejuvenated under the stewardship of the Gerald Judd, David Whyte, Michael Murtagh and Paul Squires, who have grown it into a must-visit attraction in the Rutherglen region.

-It takes significant skill, passion and energy to take on the role of chief winemaker at Buller Wines. since 2012, the winery has been lucky to find these traits in Whyte, who has been tasked with balancing 98 years of tradition with his own style and knowledge to help the business grow and develop.
+It takes significant skill, passion and energy to take on the role of chief winemaker at Buller Wines.
+Since 2012, the winery has been lucky to find these traits in David Whyte, who was tasked with balancing ninety-eight ears of tradition with his own style and knowledge to help the business grow and develop.

-Whyte has always had a strong interest in food and wine, and this passion took him to Charles Sturt university in Wagga Wagga, where he completed his winemaking degree. in 2001 he was named Best First-Year Winemaking student, and this early identification of talent led him to join Cofeld Wines in 2002 as assistant winemaker.
-In 2010, Whyte broadened his horizons and found himself in Griffth with De Bortoli Wines, where he was involved in the production of white wine.
-A stint in swan Hill with Andrew Peace Wines was cut short in 2012 when the call of home become too strong and Whyte returned to his roots in the Rutherglen region.
+David has always had a strong interest in food and wine, and this passion took him to Charles Sturt University in Wagga Wagga, where he completed his winemaking degree.
+In 2001 he was named Best First Year Winemaking Student, and this early identification of talent lead him to join Cofield Wines in 2002 as assistant winemaker.
+David has also broadened his horizons in Griffith at De Bortoli’s and in Swan Hill at Andrew Peace Wines, but he has returned to his roots in the Rutherglen region as of 2012.

 2804 Federation Way,